Generator to Alternator Conversion? and which model to choose?

 Next you will need to check which of your wires is the one leading to the alternator charging bulb on the speedometer.
 This should join to the spade on top of the new alternator body.

 The other wire can go directly to your battery via the starter motor or direct depending on year it makes no difference really as long as the alternator has a good thick wire connecting it to the ‘+’ of the battery from the 10mm threaded nut on top of your alternator.

-Note if you are doing a 6-12 volt conversion you will need an alternator conversion kit which you can find on the left of this page.
+Note if you are doing a 6-12 volt conversion you will need an alternator conversion kit which you can find here.
 Note this includes the alternator, a stand which will take the larger bodied 12v alternator, a 12v alternator belt, backing plates for the different spacings and a 12v alternator pulley to match.